News report | | 29-04-2019 | ±3 minutes reading time

 Urgent Indonesia visa application

-It usually takes 2 weeks for an Indonesia visa to be granted.
+It usually takes 7 days for an Indonesia visa to be granted.
 However, if you are travelling to Indonesia soon, you may submit an urgent application.
-The average delivery time for urgent applications is 6 working days.
+The average delivery time for urgent applications is 24 hours.
 However, in this case, an additional fee of € 17,50 per person will be charged.

 Please note: this news article about the visa for Indonesia is more than one year old.
 It might contain outdated information and advice, and no rights can therefore be derived from this article.
 Are you going on a trip soon and do you wish to do know what rules currently apply?
 Read all about the up-to-date information about the visa for Indonesia.